 Scotland can become net zero by 2045 if everyone plays their part, now and helps build a successful, sustainable economy and a more equal society.
 But we need everyone – businesses, communities, industry and individuals to come with us to meet net zero and take action to change how we live and work to make sure we protect Scotland and our planet.

-The campaign officially launches on 2nd June 2021 with a combination of TV and digital advertising, PR, influencer engagement, and digital content.
+The campaign officially launched on 2nd June 2021 with a combination of TV and digital advertising, PR, influencer engagement, and digital content.

 The scale of the challenge cannot be underestimated, and we need to take action now in order to make the changes that we need to see in Scotland.
 The urgency surrounding the campaign reflects the increased ambition of our new Climate Change targets and our intent around green and resilient recovery, which aims to ensure our economic and social recovery from COVID accelerates transformational action on climate change and biodiversity loss.
 A range of measures support this which the public should be made aware of, including investing in creating good, sustainable jobs as part of our just transition towards net zero and environmental sustainability.